tarajarell/School_District_Analysis/README.md

   ![bottom_5_schools.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/bottom_5_schools.jpg)

-  > Previously, Thomas High School was listed in the second position of the top schools.
+  > Previously, Thomas High School was listed in the second position of the top schools table.

   - The average math score received by students in each grade level at each school

   ![math_scores_by_school.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/math_scores_by_school.jpg)

+  > Average math score for Thoams High School: 9th grade was previously 83.6.

   - The average reading score received by students in each grade level at each school

   ![reading_scores_by_school.jpg](https://github.com/tarajarell/School_District_Analysis/blob/master/Resources/reading_scores_by_school.jpg)

+  >Average reading score for Thomas High School: 9th grade was previously 83.7

   - School performance based on the budget per student